 Ireland weather forecast for the weekend from Met Éireann

-The Irish weather looks set to pick up over the weekend, according to Met Éireann.
+It's looking like our weather will remain unsettled over the weekend, according to Met Éireann.

-Any lingering mist and fog will quickly clear in the morning on Friday to leave a warm and mainly dry day with sunny spells.
-By evening time a little patchy drizzle may develop near Atlantic coasts.
-Top temperatures 18 to 23 Celsius with a moderate southerly breeze, but winds strong along Atlantic coasts.
+Friday will be a wet day in northern parts with rain developing in the morning.
+The south will be drier with just a few outbreaks of rain.
+Highest temperatures of 16 or 17 degrees.
+Rather windy again with ongoing fresh southwest winds.

-Friday night winds will fall light with mist and fog developing.
-Generally dry over much of the country but outbreaks of rain and drizzle along Atlantic coasts will spread further inland by morning.
-Mild and humid with lowest temperatures of 12 to 15 degrees in light to moderate south to southeast breezes.
+Friday night will be very wet with persistent and heavy rain for a time.
+Winds will be light to moderate inland, southerly first and later westerly.
+Along south and east coasts it will be breezy for a time with fresh to strong southerlies.
+Lowest temperatures of 10 to 14 degrees.

 Leave your comment